 Service, as we’ve identified, can be defined in several ways.
-Including the “the application of specialized competences (knowledge and skills)” and taking place through “interactions with service provider elements (employees, physical resources and systems)”.
+Including as the “the application of specialized competences (knowledge and skills)” as well as taking place through “interactions with service provider elements (employees, physical resources and systems)”.

 - external characteristics – this is the solution/offering as seen from a customer’s perspective

-- technical characteristics – this items used internal to the service delivery.
+- technical characteristics – the items used internally to the service delivery.
 This can be goods or systems of the provider as well as processes.

-- provider competences – the individual skills of the provider employees needed to deliver the service
+- provider characteristics (competencies) – the individual skills of the provider employees needed to deliver the service

-- customer competences – the individual skills the customer needs to have in order to co-deliver the service
+- customer characteristics (competencies) – the skills the customer needs to have in order to co-deliver the service

 And we show the interactions between these characteristics and competences as follows:

-And interestingly, this model helps us understand and seek innovation.
-Innovation is adding, removing, and/or changing characteristics and/or interactions between them.
+Innovation is “simply” adding, removing, and/or changing characteristics and/or interactions between them.